Skip to main content

 Complete Google VerificationVerify domain + add to Search Console (now backend-driven in Step 2)

-Resubmit SitemapResubmit sitemap after new boosted pages (cron)
+Resubmit SitemapResubmit sitemap after new AI pages (cron)

 Mark Step CompleteUpdate status after Entri success + trigger Google verification polling